wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ::::tabs
 ::: tab Expanded
-To extend is a fundamental aspect of God which He [God] gave to His [God’s] Son. ^2^In the creation, God extended Himself [God’s Self] to His [God’s] creations and imbued them [God’s creations] with the same loving Will to create. ^3^You have not only been fully created, but have also been created perfect. ^4^There is no emptiness in you. ^5^Because of your likeness to your Creator you are creative. ^6^No child of God can lose this [creative] ability because it [creative ability] is inherent in what he [a child of God] is, but he [a child of God] can use it [creative ability] inappropriately by projecting. ^7^The inappropriate use of extension, or projection, occurs when you believe that some emptiness or lack exists in you, and that you can fill it [emptiness or lack] with your own ideas instead of truth. ^8^This process [believing you can fill lack with your own ideas of truth] involves the following steps:
+1.&emsp;To extend is a fundamental aspect of God which He [God] gave to His [God’s] Son. ^2^In the creation, God extended Himself [God’s Self] to His [God’s] creations and imbued them [God’s creations] with the same loving Will to create. ^3^You have not only been fully created, but have also been created perfect. ^4^There is no emptiness in you. ^5^Because of your likeness to your Creator you are creative. ^6^No child of God can lose this [creative] ability because it [creative ability] is inherent in what he [a child of God] is, but he [a child of God] can use it [creative ability] inappropriately by projecting. ^7^The inappropriate use of extension, or projection, occurs when you believe that some emptiness or lack exists in you, and that you can fill it [emptiness or lack] with your own ideas instead of truth. ^8^This process [believing you can fill lack with your own ideas of truth] involves the following steps:
 <span class=lineindent>^9^First,</span> you believe that what God created can be changed by your own mind.
 <span class=lineindent>^10^Second,</span> you believe that what is perfect can be rendered imperfect or lacking.
 <span class=lineindent>^11^Third,</span> you believe that you can distort the creations of God, including yourself.
 <span class=lineindent>^12^Fourth,</span> you believe that you can create yourself, and that the direction of your own creation is up to you.
 :::
 ::: tab Substituted
-To extend is a fundamental aspect of God which God gave to God’s Son. ^2^In the creation, God extended God’s Self to God’s creations and imbued God’s creations with the same loving Will to create. ^3^You have not only been fully created, but have also been created perfect. ^4^There is no emptiness in you. ^5^Because of your likeness to your Creator you are creative. ^6^No child of God can lose this creative ability because creative ability is inherent in what a child of God is, but a child of God can use creative ability inappropriately by projecting. ^7^The inappropriate use of extension, or projection, occurs when you believe that some emptiness or lack exists in you, and that you can fill emptiness or lack with your own ideas instead of truth. ^8^Believing you can fill lack with your own ideas of truth involves the following steps:
+1.&emsp;To extend is a fundamental aspect of God which God gave to God’s Son. ^2^In the creation, God extended God’s Self to God’s creations and imbued God’s creations with the same loving Will to create. ^3^You have not only been fully created, but have also been created perfect. ^4^There is no emptiness in you. ^5^Because of your likeness to your Creator you are creative. ^6^No child of God can lose this creative ability because creative ability is inherent in what a child of God is, but a child of God can use creative ability inappropriately by projecting. ^7^The inappropriate use of extension, or projection, occurs when you believe that some emptiness or lack exists in you, and that you can fill emptiness or lack with your own ideas instead of truth. ^8^Believing you can fill lack with your own ideas of truth involves the following steps:
 <span class=lineindent>^9^First,</span> you believe that what God created can be changed by your own mind.
 <span class=lineindent>^10^Second,</span> you believe that what is perfect can be rendered imperfect or lacking.
 <span class=lineindent>^11^Third,</span> you believe that you can distort the creations of God, including yourself.